 - Able to interact professionally with all members of the dental team.

-- Applicants accepted into the dental assisting program will be notified on August 29, 2019.
+- Applicants accepted into the dental assisting program will be notified no later than July 21, 2023.

 Additional Useful Information